spxbhuhb/zakadabar-stack/doc/guides/libraries/xlsx/Introduction.md

 - more worksheet in a file
 - cell indexing with excel-like letter-number coordinates ["A1"], ["BC23"] or with numeric coordinates [5,2]
 - customizable date formats (minute, second or milliseconds precision)
+- customizable numeric formats
-- easy ZkTable content exporting
+- ZkTable content exporting
-- on-demand enum and boolean localization
+- enum and boolean localization
 - auto number-format applying for Boolean, Number and Date types
+- customizable column widths

 ## Restrictions
 - no formulas
 - no charts
 - no extra formatting (colors, borders, alignments)
 - no extra content (images, links, embedded media)
+- no macros

 ## Setup